 Ex ante and ex post approaches to valuation

 In theory, expropriation and adequate compensation should occur simultaneously.
 In that case, no issues related to valuation date would arise.
 In practice, however, legal and practical obstacles often delay compensation.
-When that occurs, tribunals face the question of whether to use hindsight or to rely solely on information available as of the date of the taking.
+When that occurs, tribunals face the question of whether to use hindsight or to rely solely on information available as at the date of the taking.
 These two approaches reflect, respectively, ex ante and ex post approaches to valuation.

 Under the ex ante approach, the injured party will receive the value of the investment at the time of the taking, adjusted at the time of the award by an appropriate pre-judgment interest rate (with post-judgment interest typically to accrue thereafter until payment).
 By contrast, under the ex post approach, the claimant will receive the value of the investment at a later date, which generally coincides with the date of the award (as well as post-judgment interest).
 By then, the value of the investment will have increased or decreased compared to its value at the time of the taking.